flyinggrizzly/nixfiles/readme.md

 vim spellings.
 Obviously if you move or rename the repo, this will need to get updated.

-The other important one is the `~/.shopify-env` dotfile, which is empty.
-But, if it is present, will change the packages installed to comply with allowed internal usage.
-This conditional config is pretty ugly for now, but it'll get better as I get my head more around the Nix expression language.
+The other important one is the `~/.machine-identifier--xxxx` dotfile, which is empty.
+But, if it is present, it can be used to switch the nix profile used by home-manager.

 ## Tools for managing config